-Paper - III: Special Paper I: Industrial and Pharmaceutical Microbiology 16RMB301 (Effective from the academic year 2016-2017 onwards)
+Paper - III: Special Paper I: Industrial and Pharmaceutical Microbiology 15RMB301

 - Enable Graduates to enter industry with an appropriate level of understanding of the need for both the science. - Ability to apply the techniques used in industries. - To produce new drug. - To equipped with a theoretical and practical understanding of industrial microbiology. - To enable the inoculum development for various fermentation process. - Appropriate use of free cell immobilization and enzyme immobilization.